 The answer to this question will give the consultant direction on the type of solution available for your particular problem.
 Giving the consultant the full picture as to why these platforms were chosen, what’s working, and what’s not will help in determining how best to move forward and create change.

-Who internally is the best person to work with the marketing consultant?
+Who internally is the best person to work with the marketing technology consultant?

 Identifying an internal resource to lead the charge is beneficial for the company and the consultant.
 Having one main point of contact to share information with, and provide feedback will help in smoothly working through the project.